abrantesarthur/chickadee/psets/pset2answers.md

 - `proc::pstate_` may be modified only by the corresponding kernel task, except that other contexts may perform an atomic compare-and-swap operation that changes `ps_blocked` state to `ps_runnable`.

   This guarantees that `sys_waitpid` does not free a zombie while another CPU is running on the zombie's kernel task stack.
-After all, `cpustate::schedule(p)` will only schedule a process to run if its status is `ps_runnable`.
+After all, `cpustate::schedule(p)` will only schedule `p` to run if its status is `ps_runnable`.
 Moreover, it is an invariant that an executing process is not on the `runq` for any other CPU.
-Hence if a process exits, hence setting its status to `ps_nonrunnable` and becoming a zombie, our invariant prevents any other cpu from executing on its kernel stack.
+Hence if a process exits, hence setting its status to `ps_nonrunnable` and becoming a zombie, our invariant prevents any other cpu from executing on its kernel stack (because the zombie process is executing on a single cpu and its status will never change again).

   In the future, allowing different contexts to transition a process' state from `ps_blocked` to something other than `ps_runnable` may affect this invariant's correctness.